carpenterscode/superscribe/README.md

 - **Publish some internal listeners.** Such as AppsFlyer and Amplitude.
 - **Offer a scalable solution.** Subscriptions in the local database should only be scanned by a single process, but multiple instances of listeners should be able to coexist.
-The current 1:1 model limits _Superscriber_ to one instance.
+The current 1:1 model limits _Superscribe_ to one instance.